 Biodiesel, Renewable Diesel and Sustainable Aviation Fuel Production

 While vegetable oils, especially soybean oil, are the primary feedstocks for U.S. biodiesel and other biofuel production, the rapidly-growing demand for transportation biofuels worldwide is pushing up the cost for these feedstocks.
-Since feedstocks can represent up to 80 percent of operational expenses for biofuel production, the use of waste fats, oils and grease (FOG) offers another option.
+Since feedstocks can represent up to 80 percent of operational expenses for biofuel production, the use of waste fats, oils and grease (FOG) offers another renewable yet more cost-effective option.

-Expanded to a hub-and-spoke operation, with multiple systems placed strategically across a region, Greasezilla℠ can maximize the recovery of renewable energy resources for biodiesel production and other sustainable fuels.
+Expanded to a hub-and-spoke operation, with multiple systems placed strategically across a region, Greasezilla℠ can maximize the recovery of renewable energy resources for biodiesel production and other renewable fuels.

 Greasezilla’s℠ ABF is also finding demand in the maritime industry, the industrial sector and with biodiesel producers.
 The Brown Grease ABF meets sulfur limits specified by the 2020 IMO regulations, and the less than one percent moisture content and low-cost inputs make Greasezilla’s℠ ABF the most desirable feedstock for the clean fuel sector and biodiesel conversion technologies.